cmosqueda/quickease-2.0/client/docs/app.test-reports.md

 - **LQ008** – 100% – When clicking the back button on the selected quiz, user should be redirected to Library Quiz module
 - **LQ009** – 100% – User can delete an existing quiz
 - **LQ010** – 100% – User can edit the existing quiz created from AI generation
+- **LQ011** – 100% – At quiz page, an ellipsis icon is available and clickable for viewing additional quiz options

 Status: ✅ **PASSED WITH MINOR IMPROVEMENTS NEEDED**